 Timeline: Google’s ongoing efforts to address brand safety on YouTube

-Addressing brand safety took on a new urgency after an advertiser revolt this spring.
+Addressing brand safety took on a new urgency after an advertiser revolt in the spring of 2017.
 Here's the rundown of what the company has done to address advertiser concerns.

 As adoption of programmatic and retargeting ad buying has grown, brand safety — while certainly a concern — has often taken a back seat to reach and the ability to follow customers and site visitors no matter where they went on the web.
 However, in March 2017, brand safety took on a new sense of urgency in the advertising community after ads were reported showing next to extremist videos on YouTube, precipitating a boycott of more than 250 advertisers.